3 Lab 3: Working with vector attributes

 1. Find out how many earthquakes of magnitude equal or larger than 7 have occurred in the Northern Hemisphere in 2011.

 2. What was the average magnitude of all earthquakes that occurred in Japan in 2011?
-(Tip: make sure you enlarge the event column of the attribute table to the whole values).
+(Hint: make sure you enlarge the event column of the attribute table to see the whole values).

-3. Create a new Text (string) attribute that indicates if an earthquake is located on the western (W) or eastern (E) hemisphere.
+3. Create a new Text (string) attribute called Hemisphere, which indicates if an earthquake is located on the western (W) or eastern (E) hemisphere.
+(Hint: this involves multiple steps, including selection by expression, attribute creation, attribute update, and smart use of the Only update selected features option in the Field Calculator).